-Main landmark must not be contained in another landmark
+Main landmark should not be contained in another landmark

 How to Fix the Problem

 Ensure the main landmark is not contained in another landmark.